BaadMaro/CTF/IDEH V4/WEB/coercion/README.md

 ```
 We need to find a way to bypass login

-Php coercion or type juggling deal badly when if you want to combine multiple different data types together while using loose comparisons "==".
-It's has a known as Php type juggling
+Php coercion or type juggling deal badly when if you want to combine different data types together.
+It's has a known vulnerability called Php type juggling when loose comparisons "=="

 More Details :
 - https://owasp.org/www-pdf-archive/PHPMagicTricks-TypeJuggling.pdf